kondasMajid/Voice-To_Image_recognition/README.md

 # Voice To Speech Image Recognition

-A class work for Semester 7 computer graphics
+A class Project on Computer Graphics

 #Specification
 - Python System Installation